jzxr/jzxr.github.io/README.md

 ### 2.1.4 Github - Scheduler

 ---
-This body content is to schedule pie chart to update
+This function is to schedule pie chart to update

 ---